ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 If your VNET that contains the Private Endpoints is not in any of those regions, you have to create a new VNET and use Regional VNET Peerings.
 If you use a HUB/Spoke network topology, you may want to create a dedicated spoke that will host the GitHub NICs.

-When you have multiple spokes that need to communicate, you can either peer them together, configure traffic routing through an NVA or connect them through a VPN gateway. please refer to the [documentation](https://learn.microsoft.com/en-us/azure/architecture/networking/guide/spoke-to-spoke-networking) on how to achieve that.
+When you have multiple spokes that need to communicate, you can either peer them together, configure traffic routing through an NVA or connect them through a VPN gateway.
+Please refer to the [documentation](https://learn.microsoft.com/en-us/azure/architecture/networking/guide/spoke-to-spoke-networking) on how to achieve that.

 In my case, I went with the easy option to use network peering between the two spoke VNETs.

 After the networking part has been taken care of, we need to:

 1. Register a new resource provider
-1. Create a new resource of type GitHub.Network/netowkrSettings
+1. Create a new resource of type GitHub.Network/networkSettings
 1. Copy the tag.GithubId output

 Register the resource provider can be done in several ways, via Terraform (see [below](#creating-the-github-network-setting-resource)) or via az cli running the following command: